alialsarraf/practicalAPITest/README.md

 ## Code Sturcture

-The code structure follows the basic setup presented by [CucumberJS](https://github.com/cucumber/cucumber-js).
+The code structure follows the basic setup.
-* Cucumber.js located in the root folder, contains the main configuration needed to be able to start and run the tests.

-* features: will contains the following folders
-   * reports: will contains the generated report after each run, it's a json generated report.

    * support: handles all re-usable or setup files needed for the project and make it easy to re-use the code as needed.